 Field: United States; Advisor: Blake; Year: 2020

-At Columbia, Juliana advises undergraduates in the Center for American Studies and is a proud member of UAW Local 2710, the Student Workers of Columbia.
-Juliana holds an MA in performance studies from New York University's Tisch School of the Arts (2020) and a BA in dance and ethnicity and race studies from Columbia (2019).
-She is also a dancer and choreographer who trains and performs in New York City.
+Juliana holds an MA in performance studies from New York University's Tisch School of the Arts (2020) and a BA in ethnicity and race studies, and dance from Columbia (2019).
+She is a dancer who has performed original works by Donald Byrd, Okwui Okpokwasili, Adrienne Truscott, and Kevin Wynn.